Click on the labels below to open and close the description window containing policy information.

 The Diocese of Fort Wayne-South Bend requires all enrolled students to purchase an inexpensive insurance policy that goes above and beyond a family’s insurance in the case of “catastrophic” circumstances.
 This is not only for athletes; it is for all students.
 The cost is included in the registration fees.

-Saint John the Baptist School follows the Diocesan Internet Policy.
+Saint John the Baptist Catholic School follows the Diocesan Internet Policy.
 Each student and parent is required to read, agree to, and sign an Internet User and Permission Agreement which outlines terms and conditions of Internet use.
 These agreements are kept on file, and users are expected to comply with the school’s standards and honor the agreements they have signed.
 Users should also expect that all files stored on school servers would not be private.
 A copy of the policy is sent home with each family.

-Saint John the Baptist school reserves the right to impose consequences for inappropriate behavior that takes place off campus and outside school hours.
+Saint John the Baptist Catholic School reserves the right to impose consequences for inappropriate behavior that takes place off campus and outside school hours.
 Thus, inappropriate use of technology (for example, on a home computer), may subject the student to consequences.
 In appropriate use includes harassment as defined by Diocesan policy, use of school name, remarks directed to or about teachers, offensive communications and safety threats.

-Saint John the Baptist school does not however, actively monitor student use of technology.
+Saint John the Baptist Catholic School does not however, actively monitor student use of technology.
 (Internet blogs, chat rooms, etc.) While our filtering system establishes some parameters for appropriate use within our building, students and parents/guardians are primarily responsible for the appropriate and ethical use of technology, especially in the home.

 The Library is open during regular school hours.
 Grades PreK-4 have scheduled times in the library for work.
 Library policies include, but are not limited to, the following: